bebop68/currencyfair/README.md

 </ul>
 <h4>About Backdoor url</h4>
 <p>The codetest requires a direct endpoint so, the backdoor has been created for this purpose but,
 the correct and secure way to post trade should be the api login and token authentication</p>
+<p>production  PARSECFURL and PARSECFAPP are visible on the frontend source html.</p>